Tatarstan: Culture

 Due to Islamic rules on artistic depictions, Tatars developed a uniquely geometric artistry, of which the craft of leather mosaic is a staple.
-They also observe certain pre-Islamic holidays, such as Sabantuy, which celebrates “the completion of spring sowing works.”
+They also observe certain pre-Islamic holidays, such as Sabantuy, which celebrates "the completion of spring sowing works."

 Major libraries include Kazan State University Nikolai Lobachevsky Scientific Library and the National Library of the Republic of Tatarstan.
 There are two museums of republican significance, as well as 90 museums of local importance.
 In the past several years, new museums appeared throughout the Republic.

 There are twelve theatrical institutions in Tatarstan.
 The state orchestra is the National Tatarstan Orchestra.

 In 1996, the Tatar singer, Guzel Ahmetova, cooperated with the German Eurodance group named Snap!, when she sang the lyrics of the song "Rame".

 Aida Garifullina was born in 1987 to a Tatar family in Kazan.
 Following studies in Nuremberg, Germany and Vienna, Austria, she has achieved fame as a lyric soprano, in high demand both on the international operatic stage and concert platform.
 She is also a celebrated recording artist and a promoter of the Tatar culture.

 Sports

-With 9175 sports venues in Tatarstan, the republic is one of the leading sports regions in Russia.
+With 9,175 sports venues in Tatarstan, the republic is one of the leading sports regions in Russia.
+Since 1973, Kazan has been making efforts to expand its sports infrastructure, with sports being a "great source of pride" for the people of Kazan.

 Tatarstan has Rubin Kazan, a major European football team which has played in the UEFA Champions League and the UEFA Europa League.
 Twice Russian champions, Rubin Kazan play in the Russian Premier League.
 Also, Tatarstan has Unics Kazan which has gained a significant role in European basketball, playing in Euroleague and EuroCup for decades.

 It also has two KHL teams, the successful Ak Bars Kazan, which is based in the capital city of Kazan, and the Neftekhimik Nizhnekamsk, who play in the city of Nizhnekamsk.
 The state also has a Russian Major League team (the second highest hockey league in Russia), Neftyanik Almetyevsk, who play in the city of Almetyevsk.
 There are also two Minor Hockey League teams which serve as affiliates for the two KHL teams.
 A team also exists in the Russian Hockey League, the HC Chelny, which is based in the city of Naberezhnye Chelny.
 Another team plays in the MHL-B (the second level of junior ice hockey in Russia).

 Nail Yakupov is an ethnic Tatar who was drafted first overall in the 2012 NHL Entry Draft.

 Former ATP No. 1 Marat Safin and former WTA number 1 Dinara Safina are of Tatar descent.

-Victor Wild and Danil Sadreev are both Tatarstan Olympians, having won a bronze in parallel giant slalom and and a silver in ski jumping, respectively.
+Victor Wild and Danil Sadreev are both Tatarstan Olympians, having won a bronze in parallel giant slalom and a silver in ski jumping, respectively.

 Kazan hosted the XXVII Summer Universiade in 2013, the FINA World championship in aquatic sports in August 2015, and the World Junior Championship for swimming in 2022.
-Kazan also was offered to host the 2036 Summer Olympics, but due to political circumstances, Tatarstan's sport minister admitted the likelihood of it happening was uncertain.